 The crime happened when two members of an Army unit deployed to Somalia captured, tortured and beat to death a Somali civilian.
 This was a violent crime, and in due course, the justice system dealt with the perpetrators.

 A sin occurred when the unit and the system tried to cover up what happened.
 There are reasons for this, but all of them are inexcusable.
 When a few brave souls tried to expose the deception, they were victimized for being disloyal.
 As with all cover-ups eventually it began to unravel, the lies were exposed, and an inquiry was launched to ‘get to the bottom’ of it.

 The Second Sin

 A cardinal sin happened when leaders were not held accountable for failing in their leadership duties.
 The public inquest revealed that many in the camp knew the beating was happening and did nothing to stop it.
-When a cover-up was launched, leaders at ever level were complicate by omission & commission.
+When a cover-up was launched, leaders at every level were complicated by omission & commission.